For more information on the CAQ’s collaborative work with the AAA, please contact:

 The CAQ, in connection with the Auditing Section of the AAA, established a program designed to facilitate accounting and auditing academics’ ability to obtain access to audit firm personnel to participate in their research projects.

-The Annual CAQ Symposium is designed to bring together practice leaders and audit research scholars for discussion of important issues and exploration of how research can inform those issues.
-On the pages for each event, find videos, summaries, and lists of panel participants (along with biographical information for those panelists).
+The Annual CAQ Symposium brings together practice leaders and audit research scholars for a discussion of important issues and an exploration of how research can inform those issues.
+On the pages for each event, find videos, summaries, and panel participants.

 Classroom and Training Resources